sitandr/conchord/chords/sheet.typ

   smart-chord: smart-chord,
   /// chordgen for smart-chord
   chordgen: red-missing-fifth,
-  /// tuning to use in "A B C D" format -> str
+  /// tuning to use in "A1 B2 C3 D4" format -> str
   tuning: default-tuning,
   /// whether to require the lowest note to be the root note
   true-bass: true,